|Length Overall||15’ 8.5"|

 Fleets located all along the East Coast keep in touch through the Bullseye Newsletter, which is packed with sailing tips, stories, regatta information, and results.
 We have members all over the country, but the chartered fleets race out of Key Largo FL, Fishers Island NY, Saunderstown RI, Marion and Rockport MA, and Southwest Harbor ME.
 Everyone comes together for the Bullseye National Regatta.
 The location of the regatta rotates, which allows for a change of scenery.
 Come join the fun, and , if you have an active fleet, consider becoming a chartered fleet.

-The Constitution and Rules will be changed so that "Bullseye Sailing Association" replaces every occurrence of "Bullseye Class Association", and "BSA" replaces every occurrence of "BCA".
+The Constitution and Rules have been changed so that "Bullseye Sailing Association" replaces every occurrence of "Bullseye Class Association", and "BSA" replaces every occurrence of "BCA".

 Dues are payable to the Bullseye Association, and are due January 1 each year.